aharri64/JavaScript-Algorithms-and-Data-Structures-Masterclass/Section_7-Recursion/notes.md

     - object traversal
     - It's sometimes a cleaner alternative to iteration
 2. It becomes very important in more advanced algorithms

+## But first...
+Let's talk about functions

+-   In almost all program languages, there is a built in data structure that manages what happens when functions are invoked.

+### The Call Stack

+-   It's a **stack** data structure - we'll talk about that later!
+-   Any time a function is invoked it is placed **(pushed)** on the top of the call stack.
+-   When JavaScript sees the **return** keyword or when the function ends, the compiler will remove **(pop)**

+### Why do I care?

+-   You're used to functions being pushed on the call stack and popped off when they are done.
+-   When we write recursive functions, we keep pushing new functions onto the call stack!